 Uga Joins Herschel Walker at 1982 Heisman Trophy Ceremony

 Uga is still the first and only mascot to ever attend the banquet.
 Maybe no other live mascot has returned because Uga stole the show from the Heisman winner.

 Walker’s Heisman-winning season was the end of a legendary career at Georgia.
-On top of leading the Bulldogs to a National Championship in 1980, the three-time All-American and star out of Wrightsville, Georgia’s Johnson County High School, tallied more than 5,000 rushing yards and was enshrined in the College Football Hall of Fame.
+On top of leading the Bulldogs to a National Championship in 1980, the three-time All-American and star out of Wrightsville, Georgia’s Johnson County High School, tallied more than 5,000 rushing yards and 52 total touchdowns and was enshrined in the College Football Hall of Fame.
 He finished in the top three in Heisman voting each of his three seasons.

 A star during a brief three-year stint in the United States Football League (USFL) with the New Jersey Generals, Walker set the single-season pro football rushing record of 2,411 yards in 1985.
 He left for the NFL and played for the Dallas Cowboys alongside 1976 Heisman-winning running back Tony Dorsett in 1986.

 Walker was also the centerpiece of what some dub the worst trade in NFL history in 1989.
 The Minnesota Vikings, looking to make a Super Bowl, traded away eight draft picks and five players for Walker and little else.
 The deal gave way to the Cowboys’ 1990’s dynasty that won three Super Bowls.
 Walker played just a few seasons in Minnesota before signing with Philadelphia in 1992.